basdusee/rsmediakeys/README.md

 else it will print some stuff to the terminal.

 The intention and idea is to use it in a config file or script to control MPD.
-I use it in my i3 config file to capture mediakeys press events and talk to MPD about it, but it can for sure be used by sxhkd probably, or in dwm's config.h.
+I use it in my Xmonad config file to capture mediakeys press events and talk to MPD about it, but it can for sure be used by sxhkd probably, or in dwm's config.h.
+You can find an i3 config below as well, that's my old config.

 It uses clap for command line parameter stuff, and notify-rust for the OSD notify things.
 Both are awesome libraries.